15 Things you Must-Know Before Leaving your Home Vacant

 Talk to your real estate agent about how to set up your home so that it is both friendly to potential buyers and safe in your absence.
 Here are some of the tips we usually give home sellers in this situation:

 • Invest in good entry mats, both inside and outside the front door.
 You won’t be there to vacuum after every home showing, so this is the best way to minimize tracked-in dirt.
-You can request that potential buyers and their agents remove their shoes when they come in, but instructions aren’t always followed.
-The real estate agent will typically leave shoe covers behind to help with this process.
+You can request that potential buyers and their agents remove their shoes when they arrive, but instructions aren’t always followed.
+The real estate agent typically leaves shoe covers behind to help with this process.

 • Program your thermostat if you can.
 Setting the temperature a bit warmer or cooler during home-showing hours (which may start early in the morning and go into the late evening) is a nice gesture — and it will help buyers feel comfortable in your home.

-• Consider staging homes that are empty.
+• Consider staging your empty home.
 A few pieces of furniture go a long way toward defining spaces and making the home feel welcoming.
-If you don’t have extra furniture to spare, area rugs can be helpful.
+If you don’t have extra furniture, area rugs can be helpful.
 They dampen that “empty house” sound and show where furniture could potentially go.
 We have a whole category of staging tips for you here, plus our annual report on the average home staging costs.

 Work with a Real Estate Professional

 Want more vacant home tips?
 Call our top-rated Portland, Oregon seller’s agents.
-We charge less than average, but pay more to market our client’s homes so they sell faster and for more.
-We back it all up with our cancel anytime contracts for no charge.
+We charge less than average but pay more to market our client’s homes so they sell faster and for more.
+We back it all up with our cancel-anytime contracts for no charge.
 We are here to ease your home-transition process.
-Give us a call today at 503-714-1111 or chat with the bot on our site.
+Call us today at 503-714-1111 or chat with the bot on our site.
 We look forward to connecting!

 Let's Connect